 We have a Term Loan B Facility under the Credit Agreement which bears a floating rate of interest that resets periodically, subject to a 0.75% floor on that floating rate, according to the terms of the agreement.
-Our financial results would be exposed to potential changes in the underlying base interest rate on that debt if the underlying base interest rate were to reset above the floor on such underlying interest rate.
-Similarly, the fair value of Term Loan B Facility may fluctuate when the underlying base interest rate fluctuates below the floor.
-As of March 31, 2022, the Company had no outstanding borrowings under the Revolving Credit Facility.
+Our financial results have been exposed to changes in the underlying base interest rate on that debt because the underlying base interest rate has now reset above the floor on such underlying interest rate.
+The fair value of Term Loan B Facility may fluctuate when the underlying base interest rate fluctuates below the floor or when the rate of return demanded by our loan investors increases relative to when the loans were issued.
+As of March 31, 2023, the Company had no outstanding borrowings under the Revolving Credit Facility.
 Should the company borrow under the Revolving Credit Facility at any point in the future, any associated borrowings would have a floating underlying base rate of interest that would expose the Company to interest rate risk.

 We do not believe that an increase or decrease in interest rates of 100 basis points would have a material effect on our operating results or financial condition.
-The annualized impact to interest expense for each 100 basis points increase above the LIBOR Floor on our Term Loan B Facility is approximately \$3.6 million.
-The actual impact to our financial results of the same increase in interest rates is expected to be lower than \$3.6 million depending on the timing and magnitude of such rate changes relative to our LIBOR Floor, and will be partially offset by higher interest income earned on our cash and cash equivalent balances over the same period.
-In future periods, we will continue to evaluate our investment policy relative to our overall objectives.
-With regard to all debt currently outstanding, the company is potentially exposed to refinancing risk, should the Company seek to refinance or raise debt in the future, and the prevailing price or terms for debt differs from terms in our current debt agreements.
+The annualized impact to interest expense for each 100 basis points increase above the LIBOR Floor on our Term Loan B Facility is approximately \$3.5 million.
+The actual impact to our financial results of the same increase in interest rates is expected to be lower than \$3.5 million depending on the timing and magnitude of such rate changes relative to our LIBOR Floor, and will be partially offset by higher interest income earned on our cash and cash equivalent balances over the same period.
+In future periods, we will continue to evaluate our investment opportunities and policy relative to our overall objectives.

+With regard to all debt currently outstanding, the company is potentially exposed to refinancing risk, should the Company seek to refinance existing debt or raise new debt in the future, and the prevailing cost or terms for that debt differs from terms in our current debt agreements.